clissa/fluocells-scientific-data/datasheet.md

 interactions between them; nodes and edges)?
 Please provide a description._

     Inside each image, the marked biological structures may vary depending on the specific wavelength we observe.
 This can be:
-     - cell nucleous --> green
+     - cell nucleus --> green
-     - cell cyitoplasm --> red
+     - cell cytoplasm --> red
      - cell cytoplasm --> yellow

 ### How many instances are there in total (of each type, if appropriate)?